 - Increasing Trend of Disasters in Urban Areas:- Unplanned urbanization should be prevented and the action plan to meet this end should be given the highest priority.
 State Governments/UTs concerned on the other hand focus on urban drainage systems with special attention on non-obstruction of natural drainage systems.
 Urban mapping of infrastructure of spatial resolution should be initiated for development of Decision Support System (DSS) for managing the urban challenges.

-- Critical Infrastructure:- Critical infrastructure like dams, roads, bridges, flyovers, railway lines, power stations, water storage towers, irrigation canals, delta water distribution networks, river and coastal embankments, ports should be constantly monitored for safety standards in relation with worldwide safety benchmarks and strengthened where lacking.
+- Critical Infrastructure:- Critical infrastructure like roads, dams, flyovers, irrigation canals, bridges, power stations, railway lines, water storage towers, delta water distribution networks, ports and river and coastal embankments should be continuously checked for safety standards with respect to worldwide safety benchmarks and fortified where lacking.

 - Environmentally Sustainable Development:- Environmental considerations and developmental efforts, should be handled simultaneously for ensuring sustainability.

 - Climate Change Adaptation:-.
 The challenges of increase in the frequency and intensity of natural disasters like cyclones, floods and droughts should be tackled in a sustained and effective manner with promotion of strategies for climate change adaptation and disaster risk reduction.

 |Salient gaps in Biological Disaster Management||First BIMSTEC Disaster Management Exercise|